 The Intellectual Property and Entrepreneurship Clinic (“IPEC”) is an expansion of the law school’s existing Intellectual Property Law Clinic.
 As in past years, students in the clinic will explore intellectual property needs with clients and will assist them in building various aspects of an IP portfolio.
-Students may be asked to perform patentability searches and draft opinions relating to the scope of protection a client might be able to receive if it filed a patent application; in appropriate situations, the student will then prepare and file provisional and non-provisional utility applications and design applications; and counsel clients on strategies for protecting information as trade secrets.
-Students also conduct trademark clearance searches and file trademark applications, and they file copyright registrations with the U.S. Copyright Office.
-In addition, students draft confidentiality agreements and licensing agreements, and they may be asked to assist with business entity selection and formation.
-The clinic participates in the United States Patent and Trademark Office's Law School Clinical Certification Program, giving students limited recognition to practice before the office for purposes of filing and prosecuting patent and trademark applications while they are in the clinic.
+Students perform patentability searches and draft patentability opinions relating to the scope of protection a client might be able to receive if it filed a patent application; in appropriate situations, the student will then prepare and file provisional and non-provisional utility applications and design applications.
+Students also conduct trademark clearance searches, prepare written clearance opinions, and file trademark applications with the United States Patent and Trademark Office (“USPTO”).
+The clinic participates in the USPTO’s Law School Clinic Certification Program, giving students limited recognition to practice before the office for purposes of filing and prosecuting patent and trademark applications while they are in the clinic.
 In addition, students consult with clients on copyright issues and file copyright registrations with the U.S. Copyright Office.
 Students also counsel clients on protection of confidential and trade secret information, and they draft nondisclosure agreements and IP licenses.

 The clinic includes a “classroom” component, consisting of weekly two-hour meetings at the Law School.
 During these meetings, students will brief classmates on their projects and discuss strategy and work plans, as well as ethical challenges they are facing in their client representations.
-The weekly meeting also includes a substantive component, during which students receive instruction on practical topics such as how to conduct a trademark search, how to prepare and prosecute a patent application, how to create a new business entity, and how to draft a nondisclosure agreement.
+The weekly meeting also includes a substantive component, during which students receive instruction on practical topics such as how to conduct a trademark clearance search, how to prepare a patent application, how to create a new business entity, and how to draft a nondisclosure agreement.

 Current & Previous Instructors: